Krishna0312/exl-training/README.md

 This is a dummy project.

-It has the following features
+It has the following features.

 *Feature 1*
 *Feature 2*
 *Feature 3*